Bals Family History

 Welcome to my genealogical research website focused on the Baltz / Balz / Bals lineage

-The site is and probably always will be, a work in progress, which I work on in my spare time.
+This site is and probably always will be a work in progress which I work on in my spare time.
 I started it in October 2025.

 Purpose

-The purpose of this site is to organize and understand my genealogical research, as well as collaborate with fellow researchers and/or distant relatives in a quest to assemble a vast puzzle in order to retain and pass down the family history.
+The purpose of this site is to organize and understand my genealogical research, as well as collaborate with fellow researchers and/or distant relatives.
+The larger goal is to compile our collective knowledge and reassemble the overall story in order to preserve it for future generations.

-Like many family historians, I started on the well-known sites like Ancestry, MyHeritage, and FamilySearch, but quickly became frustrated.
-Multi-tiered paywalls for document access and storage capacity, strangers editing my tree with incorrect data, and the inability to curate the information as I desire … I found it all extremely limiting.
+Like many family historians, I started on the well-known sites like Ancestry, MyHeritage, FamilySearch, and Find a Grave.
+I was quickly at odds with multi-tiered paywalls for document access/storage capacity, strangers editing my tree with incorrect data, as well as the inability to curate the information as I desire.

 Introduction

-I was born and raised in Iowa and I currently reside in Massachusetts.
-My Father legally changed the surname from Bals to Bales in 1974/1975.
+I was born and raised in Des.
+Moines, Iowa and I currently reside in Weymouth, Massachusetts.
+My Father legally changed the surname from Bals to Bales in 1975.

 Collaboration